FAQ's: Your Questions Answered

 Spinal cord injuries fall mainly into two classifications: Complete and Incomplete.

-A complete injury results in total absence of function below the level where the injury was sustained: no sensation and no voluntary movement.
-In a complete injury both sides of the body are equally affected.
+A complete injury results in a total absence of function below the level where the injury was sustained: no sensation and no voluntary movement.
+In a complete injury, both sides of the body are equally affected.

 An incomplete injury differs in that there is some functioning below the initial point of the injury.
 A person with an incomplete injury may be able to move one limb more than another, may be able to feel parts of the body that cannot be moved, or may have more functioning on one side of the body than the other.
-With the advances in acute treatment of SCI, incomplete injuries are becoming more common.
+With the advances in the acute treatment of SCI, incomplete injuries are becoming more common.

 The types of disability associated with SCI vary greatly depending on the severity of the injury, the segment of the spinal cord at which the injury occurs, and which nerve fibers are damaged.
 Most people with SCI regain some functions between a week and 6 months after injury, but the likelihood of spontaneous recovery diminishes after 6 months.
 Rehabilitation strategies can minimize long-term disability.

-If you have been involved in an accident that resulted in a TBI of spinal column injury, the injury and necessary treatment can be significant and confusing.
-What rights and benefits you may be entitled to can be equally confusing.
-You need the advice and counsel of an attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
-Dan Newlin Injury Attorneys are such attorneys.
 Call Dan Newlin Injury Attorneys for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
 Insurance companies have attorneys whose job it is to give you as little as possible to settle your injury claim.
-You need an attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain and suffering.
-Please call Dan Newlin Injury Attorneys right away at (407) 888-8000.
+You need an attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain, and suffering.
+Please call Dan Newlin Injury Attorneys right away at 800-257-1822.